-She is Professor of English and Comparative Literature at Cairo University, a feminist and an activist for women’s rights and is currently Visiting Scholar at the Asfari Institute at the American University in Beirut.
+She is Professor of English and Comparative Literature at Cairo University, a feminist and an activist for women’s rights.
 She previously held a Chair in the Study of the Contemporary Arab World at Manchester University, and was Co-Director of the Centre for the Advanced Study of the Arab World in the UK.
-She was Carnegie Visiting Scholar at Georgetown University in 2014-2015.
+She was Carnegie Visiting Scholar at Georgetown University in 2014-2015, and Visiting Scholar at the Asfari Institute at the American University of Beirut in 2017-2018.
 In 1992, she co-founded and co-edited Hagar, an interdisciplinary journal in women’s studies published in Arabic.
 She was member of the 50-committee that drafted the Egyptian constitution endorsed in a referendum in 2014 and was coordinator of the Freedoms and Rights Committee in the constitutional assembly.

 She is a member of the Advisory Board of the Journal of Middle East Women’s Studies JMEWS (2015-); member of the editorial board of Hawwa: Journal of Women of the Middle East and the Islamic World (2017-); member of the International Advisory Board of the Asfari Institute at the American University in Beirut (2017-); member of the International Advisory Board of al-Raida (2011-); member of the Arab Families Working Group (2002-); member of the Board of Trustees of the Sawiris Cultural Award (2004-); founding member of Madad, a cultural initiative to support artistic and creative expressions; and member of the Advisory Committee of the Arab Reform Initiative, ARI (2015-).